ANTsX/ANTsPy/README.md

 The engine underlying AntsPy and ANTsR is the same, so you can generally expect exactly the same results between the two packages <b>given that the algorithm in question is itself deterministic</b>.

+If you want to contribute to ANTsPy or simply want to learn about the package architecture and wrapping process, please read the extensive [contributor's manual](CONTRIBUTING.md).

 ## Installation

 ### Method 1: Pre-Compiled Binaries (preferred)